 - Promoted to Senior Software Engineer (SDE III) in October 2016.

 Technologies Used: AWS, EMR, EC2, S3, Scala, Apache Spark, Python, Keras, MXNet, C++, Bash, Random Forests, Neural Networks, Git.

 Software Development Engineer II

-I work on the payments platform in the Vancouver office.
-My team works on front-end payments widgets that could be placed on Amazon web-pages and interact with back-end payments platform services.
+I worked on the payments platform in the Vancouver office.
+My team worked on front-end payments widgets that could be placed on Amazon web-pages and interact with back-end payments platform services.

 - First member of my team in Vancouver, working remotely with team in Seattle.